A Next-Generation Coronavirus Test Raises Hopes And Concerns

 "PCR tests using nasal swabs can be deeply uncomfortable, and poor technique is well-documented to lead to false negatives," Fitchett says.
 "On the other hand, saliva that can be deployed in a rapid antigen test and could offer better, more user-friendly performance — that will be critical for a self-test."

-During a briefing Wednesday announcing a $1.5 billion effort to speed the development of new coronavirus tests, National Institutes of Health Director Francis Collins said it could be possible to develop reliable antigen tests.
+During a briefing Wednesday announcing a $1.5 billion effort to speed the development of new coronavirus tests, National Institutes of Health Director Frances Collins said it could be possible to develop reliable antigen tests.

-"While traditionally antigen-based tests have lower sensitivity and specificity than do nucleic acid tests, I don't believe there's any law of physics that says there has to be the case," Collin said.
+"While traditionally antigen-based tests have lower sensitivity and specificity than do nucleic acid tests, I don't believe there's any law of physics that says that has to be the case," Collin said.